0x61nas/aarty/README.md

           [default: 4]

   -w, --width <WIDTH>
-          Width expressed as text-columns, this parameter will calculate the scale factor for you.
-          Overrides `scale` parameter even when specified.

-          [default: disabled]
+          Enstablish how much wide is the output images, in columns.
+Overrides `scale`

   -b, --background <BACKGROUND>
           The background color to use